All Episodes

 And when you tell people at Yale or Harvard or Wellesley or Smith or Brown or Cornell that you're going back to Arkansas after you've built this reputation of being the smartest woman in the world, they hold her nose and go, Arkansas, yeah.

-So she bites the lower lip, goes back to Arkansas, Clinton gets elected governor at 26,000 a year.
+So she bites a lower lip, goes back to Arkansas.

 They can't live on that.

-So she has to go to work at the Rose Law Firm and she becomes the breadwinner.
+So she has to go to work at a La Rose law firm and she becomes the breadwinner.

 Meanwhile, Clinton's out there doing what?